|Strength through diversity

 Curiosity is the engine of intellectual achievement.
 In our Trust, we encourage and provoke pupils’ curiosity so that they are inspired to seek out new knowledge, learn new skills and achieve excellence.
 Curiosity is closely linked to empathy, helping us all to develop better relationships.
 The life of a curious person is never boring!

-“Currently Summit Learning Trust includes four primary and three secondary schools and Solihull Sixth Form College.
-We now provide an education for over 8000 children and young people; some of our children are with us from age 5 to age 18.
+Summit Learning Trust includes four primary and three secondary schools and The 6th Form College, Solihull.
+We now provide an education for almost 8000 children and young people; some of our children are with us from age 5 to age 18.

-“The Trust name changed at the beginning of 2019 to signal a new and ambitious direction with the clear metaphor of climbing to reach the highest peaks of educational excellence for all.
-We aim for the summit: we want our pupils to have a superb educational experience that would match any in the country.
+Our Trust name from 2019 signals our relentless ambition, reflected by the clear metaphor of climbing to reach the highest peaks of educational and personal excellence for all.
+We aim for the summit: we want all our pupils to have a superb educational experience that would match any in the country.

 Please view our ‘Friday Feeling’ video which gives you a glimpse into the wonderful things that have happened across our Trust over the course of this week.
 Enjoy and happy Friday!READ MORE

 Students at Solihull Sixth Form College got the chance to share their wonderful accomplishments at A level and BTEC this morning with the help of ITV’s Good Morning Britain and Free Radio.
 With more than 1,000 A* and Distinction* grades to celebrate, national and local media were on campus to bring the nerve-wracking moment when […]READ MORE